-ETHOS seeks to provide service-learning experience through technical immersions, student activities, research, and hands-on projects.
+The ETHOS Center seeks to provide service-learning experiences through technical immersions, student activities, research, and hands-on projects.
 Through these experiences, students have gained perspectives on how engineering and technology are influenced by the world.
 Participating students have been able to use their engineering skills for humanitarian purposes, serving others through practical engineering knowledge.
 Our alumni learn about the world, different cultures and themselves.

 Founded in 2001 by a team of engineering students, ETHOS was created to take engineering curriculum beyond the classroom, even beyond this country.
 Students who participate in our program engage in service-learning experiences and technical projects across the globe.